-• Friday, July 19th at 1:00pm to Sunday, July 21st at 5:00pm Please do not ask for time adjustments.
+• Friday, July 18th at 1:00pm to Sunday, July 20th at 5:00pm.

 This weekend is when LDPs traditionally are picked up by parents for the weekend on Friday and then returned to camp on Sunday aftrnoon.
 This allows parents to re-connect mid-summer with their child and we suspect some extra sleep and perhaps some laundry as well.
-If your child is participating in the program and it is not possible for you to pick up over the weekend, we find they often will naturally network and go along with another program participant.
+It is expected that all LDP participants will be offcampus this weekend.

-Note that the LDP does not have visiting times scheduled for the mid-month changeovers when the boys' and girls' camps do: in the best interests of the camping program, the only time LDPs may leave camp with parents is on the mid program time off.
+Note that the LDP does not have visiting times scheduled for the mid-month changeovers when the boys' and girls' camps do: in the best interests of the camping program, the only time LDPs should leave camp with parents is on the mid-program time off.

-All campers must have signed written permission on file in the Camp office in order to leave property with someone other than their parents, PRIOR to the Visiting Day.
-The Universal Permission Form, found in the back of the handbook may be mailed, emailed, of completed online.
-As a matter of general rule, we will NOT allow last minute phone calls home to make arrangements for visiting day.
+All campers must have signed written permission on file in the Camp office in order to leave property with someone other than their parents, prior to the Visiting Day.
+The Universal Permission Form, should be completed via The Path.